TireBuyer: 5 Things To Know Before Getting New Tires

 5. TireBuyer’s Return Policy and Warranty

 If you have your tires delivered to a TireBuyer installer, returns are free.
-According to the website, you have 45 days after delivery to return the tires even if you’ve used them.
-However, if the tires were used off-road, have uneven wear or have been altered or misused, you can’t return them.
+According to the website, you have 30 days after delivery to return the tires as long as they are unmounted and unused

 For more information on TireBuyer’s return policy, visit the website